Vintage Postcards

 Then & Now

-Formerly known as simply Gourmet Restaurant (or Beverly Gourmet), the intimate Beverly Hills eatery became part of the Frascati group in 1963 - owned by Jack Weiser.
+Once a charming spot known as the Gourmet Restaurant (or Beverly Gourmet), this intimate eatery in Beverly Hills became part of the Frascati group in 1963, under the ownership of Jack Weiser.

-Two years later, the corner spot on Little Santa Monica and North Canon briefly reopened as the Carriage Shoppe - a women's fashion boutique.
+Two years later, the corner spot on Little Santa Monica and North Canon underwent another transformation, briefly reopening as the Carriage Shoppe - a women's fashion boutique.

-The site was then home to Coldwell Banker until the 1990s when the building was drastically renovated by the Marina del Rey architectural firm, Rockefeller/Hricak.
+The site was then home to Coldwell Banker until the 1990s when the Marina del Rey architectural firm Rockefeller/Hricak drastically renovated the building.

-The new tenant was Valerie Sarnelle, known as The Eyebrow Queen of Beverly Hills (who recommended eyebrows should be touched up every two or three weeks).
+The new tenant was Valerie Sarnelle, known as the Eyebrow Queen of Beverly Hills (who recommended touching up eyebrows every two or three weeks).

-As someone that endorses a straight caramel-tinted brow without an arch, I'd be foolish to disagree.
+As someone who endorses a straight caramel-tinted brow without an arch, I'd be foolish to disagree.

 FRASCATI RESTAURANT